Improving entanglement purification through coherent superposition of roles: Background

 In addition, the so-called P1-P2 variation of both EPPs includes an adaptive application of the local Hadamard rotation, $ H = \frac{1}{\sqrt{2}}

 $.
-This allows the definition of two subroutines, P1 and P2, which operate with and without the Hadamard gate, respectively, and detect different kinds of errors.
+This enables the definition of two subroutines, P1 and P2, which operate with and without the Hadamard gate, respectively, each targeting the detection of different types of errors.
 These subroutines can be iteratively alternated or optimally selected to further enhance the performance of the protocols.

 Further improvements to this basic setting have been proposed \cite{Fujii2009,Rozp2018,Krastanov_2019,Preti2022,Yan_2023,Preti2024}, including those involving more copies.
 The double selection protocol \cite{Fujii2009}, depicted in Fig. \ref{fig:doublesel}, stands out as one of the best extensions utilizing only three raw copies.